gilmore-lab/protocols/151204StatusUpdate.md

   - Raw Threshold Detector = 100 / Blink Threshold = 100

 ### To Do
-- **completed** Create R script to prepare output files from PD Video for the analysis script pipeline - R script converted from moco

-- fix R script to run as a function through all datasets in the sessions folder

 - **Completed** Reprocess the 10 previous participants at the settings Raw Threshold Detector = 100 / Blink Threshold = 100
   - *Difficulty: After copying the data from Box to the PowerBook G4, no files are showing up in PD Video, just directories.
 However everything shows up in the Finder Window.*
      - raw data was copied from data collection computers and completely reprocessed.

+- **Completed** Create R script to prepare output files from PD Video for the analysis script pipeline - R script converted from moco

+- **Completed**R script (mofo-RLS-file-convert.R) will run in individual folders

+  - Sample code:
+    - setwd("/Users/ars17/Box Sync/b-gilmore-lab-group Shared/gilmore-lab/projects/optic-flow/optic-flow-eeg/mofo/mofo-child-tuning/sessions/060310lesu/ThreshBlink100")
+    - source('~/Desktop/Rscript/mofo-RLS-file-convert.R')
+    - mofo.RLS.file.convert()

+- fix R script to run as a function through all datasets in the sessions folder

 ## MOCO INF_2Pat_LamRad
 ### Goal